Grow Your Sales Through Expert UI Design

 Again, with no screen, it’s hard to know which area you are in related to function, so the app needs to give guidance with specificity by responding, “Today’s forecasted high temperature is 70 degrees with a chance of rain.”
 It’s not unlike how you have to “reset” a user when they move to a new screen.

-Most people speak in shorthand, and thoughts aren’t necessarily fully expressed.
-However, voice IUI needs full expression, so demonstrate the way in which they need to ask with examples.
-It’s intuition at work on an auditory level rather than visual.
+Most people speak in shorthand, and their thoughts aren’t necessarily fully expressed.
+However, voice IUI needs full expression, so demonstrate how they need to ask with examples.
+Its intuition works on an auditory level rather than visual one.

-Visually, users can go back-and-forth, but that’s not how voice interaction works.
+Visually, users can go back and forth, but that’s not how voice interaction works.
 For that reason, options need to be grouped.
-Just as you want to keep it “clean” on the screen, voice should follow the same approach.
+Just as you want to keep it “clean” on the screen, the voice should follow the same approach.

 Ultimately, the elements used in IUI, whether on the screen or via voice, are at their foundation the same.